 A ceramic hob is an electronically powered hob.
 It has heating ‘zones’ rather than the traditional burners you would find on a gas hob.
 They come in a variety of styles to suit any kitchen and represent an alternative to the traditional gas method of cooking.

-The ‘ceramic’ part of the name refers to the finish of the hob.
-It isn’t made from the same ceramic that you would expect a plate to be made of, after all.
-The ceramic glass is shatterproof, tough, able to withstand large amounts of heat (it would be pretty useless if it couldn’t) and easy to clean.
+The ‘ceramic’ part of the name refers to the glass finish of the hob.
+It’s not referring to the same ceramic that you would expect a plate to be made of.
+Ceramic glass is shatterproof, tough, able to withstand large amounts of heat (it would be pretty useless if it couldn’t) and easy to clean.

 How a Ceramic Hob Works